reversed-coffee/hackhouse2024/README.md

 A demonstration of typosquatting attacks and their prevention.

 As an annual event hosted by the Cybersecurity/Forensics class at Tulsa Technology Center, Hack House is an event that showcases everyday cybersecurity threats and how to prevent them.
+Several booths were set up and presented to the general audience, industry partners, and campus students.
 My team and I presented a demonstration on typosquatting attacks and how they can be used to steal information.

 If you were unable to attend the event or would like to learn more about typosquatting attacks, check out [What is Typosquatting?](#what-is-typosquatting).
 If you would like to learn about the technical aspects of the